jtmelton/appsensor/README.md

 AppSensor has a [website](http://appsensor.org) with further documentation and is an [OWASP](https://www.owasp.org/index.php/AppSensor) project.

-This code is under active development and is currently going through a release candidate process with a planned 2.0 release in January 2015.
+This code is actively being developed.
+There was a 2.0 release in January 2015.
+The upcoming releases and milestones are tracked in the [roadmap](https://www.owasp.org/index.php/OWASP_AppSensor_Project#tab=Road_Map_and_Getting_Involved).

 The AppSensor source code is released under an MIT license.
 See the accompanying LICENSE.txt file.